heig-vd-dai-course/heig-vd-dai-course/10-docker-and-docker-compose/PRESENTATION.md

 ### Docker Desktop

-- A tool for macOS and Windows (Linux uses Docker Engine)
+- A tool for macOS and Windows
-- Runs a virtual machine with Linux
+- Runs a Linux virtual machine to run Docker
 - Allows to run Docker and Docker Compose commands

 ![bg right contain](./images/docker-desktop.png)